static-frame/frame-fixtures/README.md

 # frame-fixtures
-Compact expressions for creating DataFrame fixtures.
+Compact expressions for DataFrame fixtures with StaticFrame.